api-platform/docs/distribution/debugging.md

 You can now use the debugger!

-1. In PHPStorm, open the `Run` menu and click on `Start Listening for PHP Debug Connections`
+1. In PhpStorm, open the `Run` menu and click on `Start Listening for PHP Debug Connections`
 2. Add the `XDEBUG_SESSION=PHPSTORM` query parameter to the URL of the page you want to debug or use [other available triggers](https://xdebug.org/docs/step_debug#activate_debugger).
    Alternatively, you can use [the Xdebug extension](https://xdebug.org/docs/step_debug#browser-extensions) for your preferred web browser.

-3. On the command line, we might need to tell PHPStorm which [path mapping configuration](https://www.jetbrains.com/help/phpstorm/zero-configuration-debugging-cli.html#configure-path-mappings) should be used, set the value of the PHP_IDE_CONFIG environment variable to `serverName=api`, where `api` is the name of the debug server configured higher.
+3. On the command-line, we might need to tell PhpStorm which [path mapping configuration](https://www.jetbrains.com/help/phpstorm/zero-configuration-debugging-cli.html#configure-path-mappings) should be used, set the value of the PHP_IDE_CONFIG environment variable to `serverName=api`, where `api` is the name of the debug server configured higher.

     Example: